Tyrone Carter (politician)

-Tyrone A. Carter (born May 24, 1962) is a Democratic member of the Michigan House of Representatives.
+Tyrone A. Carter (born May 24, 1962) is an American law enforcement officer and politician serving as a member of the Michigan House of Representatives since 2019, currently representing the 1st district.
+He is a member of the Democratic Party.

 Education

 Carter graduated from Wayne County Sheriff's Police Academy.

 Career

 After 25 years, and achieving the rank of Executive Lieutenant, Carter retired from Wayne County Sheriff's Office in 2008.
 On November 6, 2018, Carter won the election and became a member of Michigan House of Representatives for District 6.
 Carter currently serves as a member of the Michigan Legislative Black Caucus.

+Following the 2020 redistricting cycle, Carter successfully ran for reelection in the state House's 1st district in 2022.
+He was again reelected in 2024.

 Personal life

 Carter's wife Lisa serves as the District 6 Police Commissioner.

 On March 26, 2020, Carter tested positive for COVID-19.